1840s: Daniel C. McKenzie

 they may err, at this moment all our earthly interests are in jeopardy — Duncan McKenzie

 After the Republic of Texas was annexed in 1845, Mexico responded by cutting off diplomatic relations with the United States.
 President Polk sent John Slidell from Louisiana to negotiate the contested border with the Mexicans; President Herrera of Mexico refused to see Slidell.
-Polk had sent US troops under Zachary Taylor, who eventually moved his men into disputed border territory.
+To further instigate the situation, Polk sent US troops under Zachary Taylor, who eventually moved his men into disputed border territory.
 Manifest destiny being the philosophy of the powerful southern members of Congress, it agreed with Polk’s call for war after Taylor’s troops were fired upon by Mexicans defending themselves against American incursions into what they considered their territory.

 Cornelius McLaurin’s Account